Icebearbear/Hotel_Booking_System/booking-sys/README.md

 npm update
 ```

-# Node
+### Node

 ## installation

-create a package.json file which will allow us to keep track of all the app scripts and manage dependencies that Node app needs
+1. Create a package.json file which will allow us to keep track of all the app scripts and manage dependencies that Node app needs

 ```
 npm init -y